Sewer Repairs FAQ

-What should I do if my sanitary service lateral was broken by a company I hired?
+What can I do if my sanitary service lateral was broken by a plumbing contractor I hired?

-If a sewer cleaning company damages your sanitary service lateral, they are responsible for repairing the damage.
+If a plumbing contractor damages your sanitary lateral, they are responsible for repairing the damage.

-My sanitary service lateral was broken by a private contractor or a utility company doing work in my street.
-Who is responsible?
+Who is responsible if my sanitary lateral was broken by a private contractor or a utility company doing work in my street?

-If a private contractor or utility company damages your sanitary service lateral, they are responsible for repairing the damage.
+If a plumbing contractor or utility company damages your sanitary service lateral, they are responsible for repairing the damage.

-Is a permit required to repair my sewer lateral?
+Is a permit required to repair my sanitary lateral?

-How can I find the location of my private sanitary service lateral?
+How can I find the location of my private sanitary lateral?

 Do I need a sewer backwater valve on my sewer lateral?

-No. The City is only responsible for maintaining the main sanitary sewer (typically in the center of the street), and periodic sewer main cleaning.
+No. The City is only responsible for maintaining the main sanitary sewer and periodic sewer main cleaning.

-Does the City fix sewer lines on private property?
+Does the City repair sewer lines on private property?

-No. The property owner is responsible for their sanitary service lateral.
-There are rare instances where the City owns a sewer pipe on an easement or private property.
-If this was the case, the City would maintain and clean these pipes, as well as make any necessary repairs.
+No. The property owner is responsible for their sanitary lateral.
+Occasionally, there are instances when the City owns a sewer pipe on an easement or private property.
+In these cases, the City would maintain these pipes.

-If I believe I have a sewer blockage, can the City determine what the problem is?
+If I believe my sanitary lateral has a blockage, can the City determine what the problem is?

-It is not the responsibility of the City to determine the cause of a blockage in a sanitary service lateral.
-You can hire a company to televise your sanitary service lateral.
-Minneapolis Utility Connections can provide a list of Licensed Plumbing Contractors for Indoor Work (PDF), but cannot give personal recommendations.
+It is not the City's responsibility to determine the cause of a blockage in a private sanitary lateral.
+You can hire a company to televise your sanitary lateral.

-How can I get my sanitary service lateral repaired to reduce the chances a future sewer backup?
+What steps can I take with my sanitary lateral to reduce the possibility of a future sewer backup?

-It is a good idea to keep your sanitary service lateral cleaned and in good working order.
-If you suspect there is a problem with your sanitary service, contact a plumbing contractor to investigate and repair the issue if needed.
-Minneapolis Utility Connections can provide a list of Licensed Plumbing Contractors for Indoor Work (PDF), but cannot give personal recommendations.
+It is a good idea to regularly clean your sanitary lateral to keep it in good working order.
+If you believe there may be a problem with your sanitary lateral, contact a plumbing contractor to investigate the issue.

-I paid a plumber to repair my sanitary service lateral, but it turns out the problem was in the public sewer.
+I paid a plumbing contractor to repair my sanitary lateral, but the problem was in the public sewer.
 Can I be reimbursed?

-If a property owner contracted a sewer cleaning company to correct a sanitary service problem, and issue was in a public sewer, the City will reimburse the homeowner for a portion or all of the repair cost.
+If a property owner hires a plumbing contractor to correct a sanitary lateral problem, and issue was in the public sewer, the City will reimburse the homeowner for a portion or all of the repair cost.